crazymonkyyy/website/content/posts/monkyyy_markup.md

 etc.

-[pepe] draws a twitch emote style Pepe(decided by a community that thinks Pepe is more important than the family emoji having 7\*7\*7 racial versions, by 3\*3\*3 gendered versions, your fucking morons unicode, open-source emotes in sprite sheets up on github somewhere).
+[pepe] draws a twitch emote style Pepe(decided by a community that thinks Pepe is more important than the family emoji having 6 racial versions by 3\*3\*3 gendered versions, your fucking morons unicode, open-source emotes in sprite sheets up on github somewhere).
 For sanity require it to be at least 4 letters and symbol-less.

 [duckduckgo.com] - link